On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Decomposition of the singular eigenvalues and applications to semilinear problems

-\begin{proof}[Proof of Proposition \ref{non-degeneracy-H}] When $N\ge 3$ it is known by Proposition \ref{prop-prel-4} that $u$ is radially degenerate if $\widehat{\L}_k=0$ for some index $k$, and degenerate if $\widehat \L_k=- j(N-2+j)$.
-So Lemma \ref{general-eigenvalue-H-LE}, together with Remark \ref{autofunz-H}, gives the statement. \\ When $N=2$ instead, Proposition \ref{prop-prel-5} comes into play and $u$ is radially degenerate if and only if $\L_k=0$ for some index $k$.
-In that case it is easily seen (via the transformation \ref{transformation-henon}) that the generalized radial eigenvalue problem

-admits $\nu=0$ as an eigenvalue, namely $w$ is degenerate.
-Moreover, recalling also Propositions \ref{prop-prel-2-H} and \ref{prop-prel-2}, $0$ must be the $k^{th}$ eigenvalue for \eqref{radial-general-H-nosing}.
-For what concerns nonradial degeneracy, the claim follows like in the case $N\ge 3$. \end{proof}
+\begin{proof}[Proof of Proposition \ref{non-degeneracy-H}] When $N\ge 3$ it is known by Propositions \ref{prop-prel-0} and \ref{prop-prel-4} that $u$ is radially degenerate if $\widehat{\L}_k^{\rad}=\L^{\rad}_k=0$ for some index $k$, and degenerate if $\widehat \L_k^{\rad}=- j(N-2+j)$.
+So Lemma \ref{general-eigenvalue-H-LE} immediately gives the statement. \\ When $N=2$ instead, by definition $u$ is radially degenerate if and only if $\L_k^{\rad}=0$ for some index $k$.
+In that case using Lemma \ref{H-M-N} it is easy to see that { $\nu=0$ is an eigenvalue for } Moreover, recalling also Proposition \ref{prop-prel-2}, $0$ must be the $k^{th}$ eigenvalue.
+For what concerns nonradial degeneracy, the claim follows by Proposition \ref{prop-prel-5} like in the case $N\ge 3$. \end{proof}